Interacting with cats in the clinic

-Handling of cats and communicating with cat clients in the clinic are two aspects at the very heart of the Cat Friendly Clinic programme.
+Interacting with cats and communicating with their caregivers in the clinic are two aspects at the very heart of the Cat Friendly Clinic programme.

 Much of this is covered in the Guide to creating a Cat Friendly Clinic, which is made freely available to all clinics that register an interest in the Cat Friendly Clinic programme.